Wolox/tech-guides/frontend/NextJs/style-guide.md

 ## SEO

-In Next.js you can improve the SEO of the websites using some [pre-rendering modes](#fetching-data) this modes will we could to get a document HTML optimized for the web crawler and indexers.
+In Next.js you can improve the SEO of the websites using some [pre-rendering modes](#fetching-data) these modes will let you get an optimized HTML document for the web crawler and indexers.

 - **Prerendering modes**:

-  - Static Generation: HTML is only generating during build time.
+  - Static Generation: HTML is only generated during build time.

-  - Server-side Rendering: HTML is generating on each reques.<br /><br />
+  - Server-side Rendering: HTML is generated on each request.<br /><br />

 - **Head Component**: Next.js provides a built-in component called ‘Head’, which helps to append different elements such as title tag, meta tag etc. to the